Have You Tailored Your SAP Community Consumption to Your Needs? – Updated July 2020

 Let’s start with registering and logging in.
 Yup!
 The journey to a better content experience starts right there.
 Once you have registered as a member and you log in, you now have the ability to follow tags, and follow people.
 This is one of the key ways you can ensure that you see the content that you are interested in seeing.

 Have you read a blog post you liked recently and wished you could see more like that?
 Find the tag for that post, click on it, and on the resulting page, click the Follow button.

-Now you are following that tag, and you will see new content posted in that tag in your Followed Activities (read more about Followed Activities below).
+Now you are following that tag, and you will see new content posted in that tag in your Activity Stream (read more about the Activity Stream below).

 Have you seen an answer posted for a question that really made you admire the knowledge shared by that person and want to learn more from them?
 Have you read a blog post by someone that you’d like to read more content from?
 Following that person in the community is a great way to see when they answer more questions or publish more posts.

 To follow a person, go to a piece of content they authored (this could be a blog post, for example, or a comment or an answer) and click on the author’s name in that post:

 That brings you to that author’s profile, where you can then click to follow them:

 Following people whose content you admire is also a great way to discover who those people are following, what content they are liking, and what tags they are following.
 Because once you’re following a person, all of those types of their activities show up in your Activity Stream (which I describe a little further down).